hartwigmedical/hmftools/cuppa/README.md

 ```

 #### Impact of read length
 The HMF RNA cohort contains a mix of samples sequenced with 151 and 76 read lengths, and each of these lengths exhibit differences in novel splice junction fragment support.
 The 151-read-length samples were sequenced with greater depth, and in addition to often having greater fragment count support per novel splice site, approximately 10% of novel splice sites were only present in 151 read-length samples.
 Those cancer cohorts with a predominance of samples with either read-length of 76 or 151 read bases tended to find a closer CSS match with other samples of the same read-length.

 To address this bias, the reference cancer cohort file was split into average fragment counts per cancer type and per read-length group.
 A sample was only tested against the cancer reference data for its matching read length sub-cohorts.

 ### RNA_COMBINED classifier

 A combined RNA classifier is calculated using the same formula as the combined DNA based on the 2 expression classifiers.
 The correlationDampenFactor is set to 0.7 via empirical analysis for the RNA_COMBINED confidence calculation.
+Gender restrictions are applied in the same manner as for the DNA_COMBINED score.

 ## Overall Combined Classifier

 The RNA and DNA classifiers can be further merged into a consensus classifier in the same manner as the RNA_COMBINED and DNA_COMBINED, by merging all 5 individual classifiers.
 The correlationDampenFactor is set to 0.4 via empirical analysis for the overall COMBINED confidence calculation.
 Gender restrictions are applied in the same manner as for the DNA_COMBINED score.

 ## Nearest Neighbor Analysis